 David Clarke, ArcelorMittal’s head of strategy and chief technology officer, highlights the impact materials have on our planet, and how are we to mitigate the risks, while responding to the global demand for steel.

-But to build a more sustainable tomorrow, we need to improve what we make and how we make it.
+To build a more sustainable tomorrow, we need to improve what we make and how we make it.
 That’s why ArcelorMittal has set an ambitious goal to significantly reduce our global CO2 emissions and ensure our European operations are carbon neutral by 2050.
+An interim target for Europe by 2030 is to cut carbon emissions by 30% to contribute to the European Commission’s ‘Green Deal’, as announced in a press release in December 2019.

 Our approach is to combine best practice with existing technologies to develop breakthrough solutions which will enable us to meet our targets.
 We are doing this by exploring technologies which utilize: